 Configuring by users

 Under Settings > Personal > Additional settings, specify email address and password of your email account.
 Clicking "Mail" button in Nextcloud top bar should log you into that email account automatically.
-Note that Login field is optional and in most cases, you'll only need to supply Email and Password.

 Source code of this app is available on Github.